 - If you are a fan of literary essays, the late Binyavanga Wainaina’s tongue-in-cheek piece ‘How to write about Africa’, explores some of the most common tropes existing in conversations about Africa, which volunteers often accidentally reinforce.

-If you're looking for faith-based voluntary service overseas, these organizations might help
+If you’re looking for faith-based voluntary work abroad, these organizations might help

 - Catholic Network of Volunteer Service, or CNVS

 - Mennonite Central Committee, or MCC, which which has both development and humanitarian assignments

 - Habitat for Humanity, which helps build houses for needy families

 - Quakers, or Friends, are committed to social justice, peace, and humanitarian service (including Peace Brigades International)